Ron-Ash/ClickHouseCourse/README.md

 ![alt text](image-7.png)
 Note that databases also have _engines_; with the default _database engine_ being **_Atomic_**, unless using **_ClickHouse Cloud_** in which case the default _database engine_ is **_Replicated_**.

-Table creation also follows traditional DBMSs with teh exception of the _engine_:
+Table creation also follows traditional DBMSs with the exception of the _engine_:
 ![alt text](image-9.png)

 Aside from all the expected SQL-like data types that ClickHouse provides, it additionally provides some more unique and interesting types like: